William Craig1,2

 d. circa 1724

-John Craig was born in Scotland.1 He married Ursula Unknown.1 He reached America in 1685 on the ship "Henry and Francis".
-He settled in Middlesex Co. on a tract of 150 acres, granted to him in 1690.1 John Craig died circa 1724 in Monmouth Co., New Jersey.1
+John Craig was born in Scotland.1 He married Ursula (?).1 He reached America in 1685 on the ship "Henry and Francis".
+He settled in Middlesex Co. on a tract of 150 acres, granted to him in 1690.1 John Craig died circa 1724 in Monmouth County, New Jersey.1

 Citations